Zir0-93/zir0-93.github.io/_posts/2017-05-20-Rewayaat_elasticsearch.md

 (title:"foo bar" AND body:"quick fox") OR title:fox
 ```
 This would search for either the phrase "foo bar" in the title field AND the phrase "quick fox" in the body field,
 or the word "fox" in the title field.
+The main point here is that both types of users can be supported through a
+single, flexible query mechanism.

 ## Summary